VA Renovation Loan: The Home Improvement Loan For Veterans

 You’ll also need to be able to show a reliable source of income and meet the lender’s debt-to-income ratio standards.

-VA loans can only be used to purchase a primary residence.
-You can’t use these loans to purchase a vacation property or flip a property.
+VA loans are designed to be used to purchase a primary residence.
+However, there are strategies that can help eligible service members use these loans to purchase a second home.

 VA renovation loans can only be used for repairs or upgrades that improve the safety or livability of the property.
 Luxury upgrades aren’t allowed, so you can’t use the funds to install a pool, for example.

-Improvements that are typically allowed include things like repairing or replacing internal systems such as your heating and cooling systems, fixing walkways, making the home more accessible for those with disabilities, replacing old appliances, or any other changes that make the property safer, healthier or more habitable.
+Improvements that are typically allowed include things like repairing or replacing heating and cooling systems, fixing walkways, making the home more accessible for those with disabilities, replacing old appliances, or any other changes that make the property safer, healthier or more habitable.

 Additionally, VA renovation loans can’t be used for major structural changes to the home.
 If parts of the home need to be torn down and rebuilt or major work needs to be done on, say, the foundation, you won’t be able to use this type of loan to do that.